dkliachkovski/AI_Captcha/README.md

 <br/>

 Loss function - is meant to generate 2 style matrixes.<br/>
-The root mean square differ-ence between the two style matrices is defining the style loss.
+The root mean square difference between the two style matrices is defining the style loss.

 <br/>
 <br/>